 Véronique Liem is a well-regarded attorney and trial lawyer with over 30 years of experience representing individuals, professionals, families, and businesses.
-Her law practice includes family law and divorce, commercial litigation, mediation and alternative dispute resolution.
-She has successfully litigated, tried, or settled numerous cases in Washtenaw County and in the Detroit tri-county area.
+Her law practice includes family law and divorce, mediation and alternative dispute resolution.
+She has successfully litigated, tried, or settled numerous cases in Washtenaw County and surrounding counties.

 Véronique is a Fellow of the renowned American Academy of Matrimonial Lawyers (AAML).
 She received the highest “AV/Preeminent” peer-review rating for legal skills and for highest ethical standards from Martindale-Hubbell.
 She is a trained, court-approved mediator for family law and commercial disputes, an arbitrator and a certified collaborative divorce attorney.
-Notably, she was nominated in 2016 as a “Best Lawyers- Family Law” and selected as a “2013 Woman in the Law” honoree by Michigan Lawyers Weekly.
-She is a former President and Treasurer of the Board of the Washtenaw County Bar Association and is the former President and current Board Member of the Collaborative Practice Institute of Michigan (CPIM).
+Notably, since 2017, she has been nominated as a “Best Lawyers – Family Law” and, since 2018, as a Michigan Super Lawyers and as a Leading Lawyers (Family law and ADR) nominee.
+She was selected as a “2013 Woman in the Law” honoree by Michigan Lawyers Weekly and as a 2020 “Lawyer of the Year” award recipient by Best Lawyers in America.
+She is a former President and former Treasurer of the Board of the Washtenaw County Bar Association and is a former President of Board of the Collaborative Practice Institute of Michigan (CPIM).

 Born in Dunkerque, France, Veronique became a U.S. resident in 1974 and later a U.S. citizen.
 She speaks English and French.
 Véronique is married and has two adult children.